Ethnic riots sweep India's Assam, at least 30 killed

 Police opened fire on rioters burning property in the Bodo-dominated Kokrajhar district, killing the four, police inspector general S.N.
 Singh told Reuters.
-Police found four more bodies in a neighbouring district.
+Police found four more bodies in a neighboring district.

 "More and more villages are being burnt by attackers this evening.
 Violence started again in the evening after a brief lull," said a district civil servant, who asked not to be named.